 - Kentucky governor signs pension reform bill; state attorney general, 2 groups file lawsuit by Meaghan Kilroy: this past Tuesday, Governor Bevin finally signed the harsh, pension-gutting legislation that was rushed through the legislature on the back of a sewage bill.
 The following day, Kentucky’s Attorney General, joined by teachers and police officers, sued to block the pension bill from taking effect.

-Finally this week, the Pew Research Center released a new report on public pension funding in all fifty states.
+Finally this week, Pew’s Public Sector Retirement Systems project released a new report on public pension funding in all fifty states.
 This report will garner a lot of attention, but it’s important to remember that Pew’s work on public pensions is funded by anti-pension billionaire John Arnold.
 He’s given almost $10 million to Pew, so anything they say should be taken with a big grain of salt.
 For more on Pew, read our earlier blog post.

 Be sure to check back next week for the latest news in the fight for a secure retirement!